 Bach Flower information in my home country, Japan.

 I was first introduced to Bach Flower Remedies in 1993 after being diagnosed with ovarian cancer.

 I did not yet know anything about Dr. Bach or Flower Remedies.

 When my acupuncturist recommended that I take four drops of Rescue Remedies every day whenever I felt stressed, I didn’t realize I was under the harmful effects of stress.
 But thinking back, I see that the anxiety and stress of finding out I had cancer was perhaps more deadly than the disease itself.

-I was compelled to seek a path of self-healing in a holistic way.
+I was compelled to seek a path of self-healing holistically.

-I did some research and made an appointment with a macrobiotic counselor in Los Angeles.
+I researched and made an appointment with a macrobiotic counselor in Los Angeles.

 After the counseling, I started taking cooking classes, making healing food, and using herbs and holistic medicine.

 And I also tried acupuncture for a short time; I remembered that when I was growing up in Japan, my parents used acupuncture to boost their strength, so I thought it might help me.

 The acupuncturist who introduced me to Rescue Remedies did not explain much about Bach Flower remedy, but I was motivated to try any holistic approach to healing.